end-to-end-mlops-databricks/marvelous-databricks-course-Marty-Hofstra/README.md

 ## Setup
 ### Virtual environment
 In order to set your venv, run `make init` in the terminal.
 UV is used as Python package installer and resolver, it can be installed by running `brew install uv`.
+For local testing, the optional test dependencies have to be installed by running `make init extra=test`, this is required for running PySpark locally.
+In order to use DBConnect, the optional dev dependencies have to be installed by running `make init extra=dev`

+Note: It might occur that after `make init extra=test`, the PySpark version patched from DBconnect is still used, this makes the unit tests fail because it requires a remote Spark session.
+If this happens, run `pip uninstall pyspark` and `pip uninstall pyspark==3.5.0`.

 ### Databricks
 Install the Databricks extension in Visual Studio Code and follow the steps visible in the extension.
 Run `databricks auth login - configure-cluster - host <workspace-url>` in the terminal, this should create a `databrickscfg` file that looks as follows: